yandex/yandex-tank/docs/tutorial.rst

 active instances schedule will be performed if load scheme is not defined.
-Bear in mind that active instances number cannot be decreased and final number of them must be equal to ``instances`` parameter value. load.conf example:
+Bear in mind that active instances number cannot be decreased and final number of them must be equal to ``instances`` parameter value. load.ini example:

 .. code-block:: bash

   [phantom]
-  address=23.23.23.23:80 #Target's address and port .
+  address=203.0.113.1:80 ;Target's address and port .
   instances_schedule = line(1,10,10m)
-  #load = const (10,10m) #Load scheme is excluded from this load.conf as we used instances_schedule parameter
+  ;load = const (10,10m) ;Load scheme is excluded from this load.ini as we used instances_schedule parameter

 Custom stateless protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~